johnmathews/johnmathews.is/data/blog/neovim-setup-2023.md

 would be increase speed and decrease cognitive load:

 - paste and yank behaviour:
-  - dont yank what I just pasted over
+  - Don't yank what I just pasted over.
-  - use the yank registers (numbers 0 - 9 I think) to paste the thing I yanked before the last yank
+  - Use the yank registers (numbers 0 - 9 I think) to paste the thing I yanked before the last yank
 - navigation `t`, `f` and `s` (from the sneak plugin) to get the cursor to somewhere fast - no more holding down the `hjkl` keys.
-- better find and replace.
+- Make better use of find and replace.
 If I have to do the same thing 5 or 10 times, I'll probably just do it manually.
 If I need to do it 100 times I'll write a macro.
 Ideally, I'll use find and replace, and make better use of registers.